 - Product SKU: CS-10000737

-- Category: Microfluidic Chips, Microfluidic ChipShop, Microfluidic Organ-on-a-chip, New Products, Standard microfluidic chips
+- Category: Microfluidic Chips, Microfluidic ChipShop, Microfluidic Organ-on-a-chip, New Products, Organ-on-a-chip Chips

 This convenient and affordable Organ-on-a-Chip represents a compact solution to recreate biological barriers in vitro.
 One chip hosts two different culture chambers and each of those chamber allows the co-culture of different cell types within two independent compartments divided by a permeable membrane.